marcus-crane/utf9k/_astro/src/content/questions/finance-oil-futures-negative.md

 ## What are oil futures?

 > with the pandemic bringing the economy to a standstill, there is so much unused oil sloshing around that American energy companies have run out of room to store it.
-And if there’s no place to put the oil, no one wants a crude contract that is about to come due.
+And if there's no place to put the oil, no one wants a crude contract that is about to come due.

 In reality, traders hold a contract that, generally after about 3 months, is translated into a physical delivery of oil.